Top 10 Trends in Education in 2023: Where Does Tutoring Stand?

 Educators all around the world were either discovering new ways to incorporate technology in their instruction or got better at it, regardless of the level of the institution.
 Whether it was through a certain teaching technique, online courses, or a blended learning environment, teachers utilised technology to deliver the best education they could.

 Read along as we attempt to answer these questions, assessing what has been happening so far in the education industry, what we can see around us, and taking some educated guesses on what we expect in classrooms in the near future and how one on one private tutoring fits within this.

 Education Industry Overview

-The highest amount of revenue in the education sector primarily comes from private tuition and program fees.
+The highest amount of revenue in the education sector primarily comes from one on one private tuition and program fees.
 In our personal opinion, however, this is hardly a display of the highest amount of quality.
-Many providers – particularly in the world of tutoring – are cutting corners, doing their job half-heartedly, or as they had always done it.
+Many providers – particularly in the world of tutoring - are cutting corners, doing their job half-heartedly, or as they had always done it.
 At A Team Tuition, our focus is not and will never be on money and revenue.
 Our focus is always on students, and how to improve the education sector for this benefit; it’s for this reason that we stand out as a company.

 As the major groups in the education industry continue to grow, they have come to realise various benefits.
 These have allowed them to increase efficiency while reducing costs.
 However, one major challenge has presented itself: finding the right people for the job.
 Finding people who are qualified, passionate, and capable is quite harder than it seems.
 This is an incredibly important aspect for us as a business.
 Prospective employees are put through a rigorous, in-depth recruitment process, wherein their passion, ability, and personality are assessed.
 This is followed by substantial and excellent training to completely prepare and qualify them for the job.